- Contractor Resources

 According to the Royal College of Nursing, the number of students who were accepted onto nursing courses is nowhere near enough to meet the growing demand.

 Many qualified nurses may consider leaving their full-time positions in favour of working as an agency nurse.
-Agency nurses work on a contract basis to provide crucial support to hospitals or other healthcare facilities when they are short-staffed or overstretched for whatever reason.
+Agency nurses work on a contract basis to provide crucial support to hospitals or other healthcare facilities for various reasons.

-As an agency nurse you could receive higher rates of pay than if you were working as a permanent employee, this is partly to compensate for the fact that assignments can often be last minute or cancelled at short notice.
-Working on a shift by shift basis means that time for training is minimal so agency nursing is generally not suitable for newly qualified nurses.
-Agency nurses are expected to have sufficient experience in their area so they can provide the knowledge and support that only high-calibre nurses can in this fast-paced profession.
+As an agency nurse, you could receive higher rates of pay than if you were working as a permanent employee.
+This increased rate of pay is partly to compensate for the fact that assignments can often be last minute or cancelled at short notice.
+Working on a shift-by-shift basis means that time for training is minimal, so agency nursing is generally not suitable for newly qualified nurses.
+Agency nurses are expected to have sufficient experience in their area to provide the knowledge and support that only high-calibre nurses can in this fast-paced profession.

-Agency nurses are paid on an hourly basis, which will depend on your agency, location, level of expertise, the day of the week and the time of day.
-The agency that you are using may specify the rates that they pay their nurses, but the hourly rates are based on those provided by Mayfair.
+Agency nurses are paid on an hourly basis, depending on your agency, location, level of expertise, the day of the week, and the time of day.
+The agency you are using may specify the rates that they pay their nurses, but the hourly rates are based on those provided by Mayfair.

 Working in a wide range of departments in a short space of time means that agency nurses are exposed to many different situations, which can help advance their nursing skills.
-Working in one location for a shift at a time also means that you don’t have time to get involved in office – or department – politics and you can simply concentrate on improving your patient care.
+Working in one location for a shift at a time also means that you don’t have time to get involved in office politics, and you can concentrate on improving your patient care.

-One of the main advantages of working as an agency nurse is that you can choose the hours that you want to work.
-Agency nurses will generally contact their agency, to find out what shifts are available in their area and accept the assignments that they would like to fulfil, which means you could avoid dreaded nightshifts if you so wish.
-This makes agency working a popular choice for parents and those with personal commitments as there is no obligation to work on particular days and they only need to accept the shifts that they are able to work.
+One of the main advantages of working as an agency nurse is choosing the hours you want to work.
+Agency nurses will generally contact their agency to find out what shifts are available in their area and accept the assignments they would like to fulfil.
+This makes agency working a popular choice for parents and those with personal commitments as there is no obligation to work on particular days, and they only need to accept the shifts that they are able to work.
 The flexibility of working as an agency nurse makes it an excellent opportunity for retired nurses who would like to refresh their skills or supplement their income.
-This way of working is shown to have beneficial effects on home life as well, indeed in SJD Accountancy’s latest Contractor Attitude Survey, 73% of those surveyed said that contracting has had a positive effect on their work/life balance.

-For more information about the advantages of working as an agency nurse take a look at our benefits of contracting page.
+For more information about the advantages of working as a contractor, take a look at our guide to the benefits of contracting.

 Registering with several agencies could increase your opportunity for work.
-When choosing which agencies to sign up with, make sure you are clear on if there are any costs involved, how they will pay you, what deductions they will take from your income and the area that the shifts will be located.
+When choosing which agencies to sign up with, make sure you are clear on if there are any costs involved, how they will pay you, what deductions they will take from your income, and the area where the shifts will be located.

 Some recruitment agencies that place nurses in temporary positions throughout the UK are listed below:

-Nursing is one of those positions that are in demand pretty much anywhere in the world and therefore there is a whole host of opportunities for nurses overseas – whether you are drawn to Middle Eastern countries like the United Arab Emirates, or further afield places like Australia and New Zealand.
+Nursing is one of those positions in demand pretty much anywhere globally.
+There are many opportunities for nurses overseas, whether you are drawn to nearby countries or further afield.

-You can find more about working overseas in our contracting abroad hub.
+You can find out more about working overseas in our contracting abroad hub.

 As a general rule, healthcare professionals such as nurses are exempt from VAT if the following two conditions are met.

-Being VAT exempt means that you are not required to register for the flat rate VAT scheme, which will ease your administrative burden because you will have less paperwork to complete.
-Please note that this is a general rule and it is recommended that you seek advice from a professional who can provide advice based on your situation.
-Alternatively, you can visit our VAT guide for more information.
+Being VAT exempt means you are not required to register for the Flat Rate VAT Scheme, which will ease your administrative burden because you will have less paperwork to complete.
+Please note that this is a general rule, and it is recommended that you seek advice from a professional who can provide advice based on your situation.